2016 Toa Payoh child abuse case: Arrest and proceedings

-Cause of death and assessment of the boy's injuries
+Cause of death

 In the first few days of the trial in November 2019, the pathologist and other medical experts gave evidence regarding the cause of death and severity of the burns found on the boy.
 Dr Chan Shi Jia, a forensic pathologist from the Health Sciences Authority who conducted an autopsy on the boy, testified that the cause of death mainly arose from the scald injuries caused on the boy.
 Dr Chan said in her testimony that there were partial thickness scald burns that covered nearly 75% of the boy's body.
 These burns are also known as second degree burns, and they tend to be more painful than "full thickness" burns (or third degree burns) as the injuries can extend to and reach the blood vessels, causing bleeding.
 Also, since a large part of the skin, which served as the body's protective layer, was missing, it can cause infection to set in and the boy died from multiple organ failure due to the infection.

 Besides, Dr Gavin Kang Chun Wui, the burns specialist who took the stand after Dr Chan, stated that the boy's condition would not have deteriorated if he was given medical attention earlier.
 Dr Kang stated that when he treated the boy in the hospital, he observed the boy as critically ill, and the burns seemed to appear dirty and had a lot of black debris, which implied that the patient had not received immediate cleaning or medical attention after the injuries were sustained.
 He testified that it was life-threatening should one's body be covered with burns by more than 40% to 50%, and a child would sustain more serious burn injuries than an adult due to them having thinner, delicate skin.
 However, Dr Kang said it was hard to infer if the burns on the boy were the result of either a single scald attempt or multiple scald attempts.
 Based on the raw state of the boy's skin, he said the scald injuries were possibly caused within a week of his hospitalisation.